djpilot802/INTL/INTL Meeting Script.md

 Our description of the alcoholic, the chapter to the agnostic and our personal adventures before and after make clear three pertinent ideas:

-- (a) That we were alcoholic and could not manage our own lives.
+<ul>A.  That we were alcoholic and could not manage our own lives. </ul>
-- (b) That probably no human power could have relieved our alcoholism.
+<ul>B.  That probably no human power could have relieved our alcoholism. </ul>
-- (c) That God could and would if He were sought.
+<ul>C.  That God could and would if He were sought.</ul>

 **Now a friend will read the 12 Traditions**